-With regard to the question of the altered cir- of the Boilers cumstances at the Asylum, caused by the Fire, the Main Building suggested.
-Commissioners decided to send Mr. Rawlinson, their Civil Engineer, to examine into the cause of the Fire, and they strongly recommended that a Central Dining and Recreation Room should form part of the scheme of Enlargement, and remarked that Mr. Pritchett's Estimate for such a Room would be about £1,200, or double the cost of that in his original design.
+With regard to the question of the altered cir- of the Boilers cumstances at the Asylum, caused by the Fire, the Main Building Commissioners decided to cond Mr. De Li Commissioners decided to send Mr. Rawlinson, their Civil Engineer, to examine into the cause of the Fire, and they strongly recommended that a Central Dining and Recreation Room should form part of the scheme of Enlargement, and remarked that Mr. Pritchett's Estimate for such a Room would be about $\pounds 1,200$, or double the cost of that in his original design.